List of Pokémon video games: Pokémon Playhouse

 In 2017, Nintendo, together with the Pokémon Company, announced the creation of a mobile app targeted at preschool aged children called Pokémon Playhouse.

 Pokémon Masters EX

 On August 29, 2019, Pokémon Masters, a 3-on-3 battle game was released on the App Store and Google Play.
 Pokémon Masters was developed by DeNA.

-The game can be downloaded from the Pokémon Masters official website Originally named Pokémon Masters, it was renamed Pokémon Masters Ex in August 2020 on the 1st anniversary of the game.
+The game can be downloaded from the Pokémon Masters official website Originally named Pokémon Masters, it was renamed Pokémon Masters EX in August 2020 on the 1st anniversary of the game.

+Camp Pokémon

-Camp PokémonCamp Pokémon, known as Pokémon Camp in Europe, Australia, and New Zealand, is a free app provided by The Pokémon Company International for Android and iOS.
+Camp Pokémon, known as Pokémon Camp in Europe, Australia, and New Zealand, is a free app provided by The Pokémon Company International for Android and iOS.
 It was first accessible to iOS users on October 21, 2014, and was released for Android devices on April 14, 2016.